 If you think you have a medical emergency, immediately dial triple zero (000).

 Medical specialists work in a specific area of medicine, such as cardiology or dermatology.
 They may work in private practice, and within a private hospital, and/or in the public hospital system.
-For a specialist visit to be covered by Medicare, either partly or completely, you will need a referral from your doctor or other healthcare provider.
+For a specialist visit to be covered by Medicare, either partly or completely, you will need a referral from your GP.

 Public and private hospitals